picocms/Pico/nginx.md

 }
 ```

 This `location` rule tells Nginx to send all pages ending in `.php` to an external php processor called `php-fpm`.
 Again, setting this up is outside the scope of this document.
 There are many tutorials available online.
-Here is one for [Ubuntu 14.04]().
+Here is one for [Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-ubuntu-14-04#3-install-php-for-processing).

+By default, `php-fpm` comes with a very insecure setting that can allow unauthorized code execution.
+We've included a small `if` statement here that will protect you from this vulnerability.
+If you've changed php-fpm's `cgi.fix_pathinfo` setting to `0`, you do not need this statement.

 The line `fastcgi_param PICO_URL_REWRITING 1;` informs Pico that we will be rewriting url's in Nginx.
 This prevents Pico from using its own url-rewriting, and gives us nicer url's.